wp-plugins/wp-cms-post-control/readme.txt

 The latest version of Post Control covers all features of WordPress 2.7 and is a substantial upgrade over the previous version - including full admin over-ride of hidden panels from users of lower levels.

-**IMPORTANT - If you are still using WordPress 2.6.x you can use the previous stable release of this plugin that was designed for full compatibility with WordPress v2.5-2.6.3**
+**IMPORTANT - If you are still using WordPress 2.6.x you can use the <a href="http://downloads.wordpress.org/plugin/wp-cms-post-control.1.11.zip">previous stable release</a> of this plugin that was designed for full compatibility with WordPress v2.5-2.6.3**

 With this plugin you can control the following advanced options: